CYCLES: 2024 Exhibition

 CYCLES Tour:

-UVM Dudley H. Davis Center from Feb.
-15 – March 31.
+University of Vermont Dudley H. Davis Center, Burlington from February 15 – March 31

 CYCLES is presented in partnership with UVM Davis Center, UVM School of the Arts & the UVM CDCI.